danieltalsky/the-land-of-breakfast-and-lunch/The Land of Breakfast and Lunch.materials/Release/source.txt

 Instead of eating the lunch:
 	if the breakfast is on the table: say "It doesn't really seem appropriate to just start eating lunch with a perfectly good breakfast sitting there at the same table.
-Besides, you're really more in the mood for breakfast.
+Besides, you're really more in the mood for breakfast.";
-		";
 	else:
 		say "Lunch was wonderful.
 Your stomach feels like a puzzle, where the final piece has finally been snapped into place.
 You now feel as if you could take on the world.";
 		now the description of TLoBL is "The Land of Breakfast and Lunch is a lot smaller than you were expecting.
-It's actually just a small clearing near the road, like a roadside stop, with a painted picnic table containing a the empty dishes from a simple but nourishing breakfast on one end, and the dishes of a simple but nourishing lunch on the other end.
+It's actually just a small clearing near the road, like a roadside stop, with a painted picnic table containing the empty dishes from a simple but nourishing breakfast on one end, and the dishes of a simple but nourishing lunch on the other end.
 A stubby little path leads backwards, and the path continues forward, towards The Land of Unrealized Possibilities.
 If you 'walk forward' or just 'forward' or even just 'f' you will be walking towards it.";
 		now the description of the lunch dishes is "You've politely stacked the lunch dishes, so the table doesn't look too messy.";
-		remove the lunch from play;
+		now the lunch is nowhere;
 		now all part-of-a-complete-lunch are nowhere;

 A part-of-a-complete-lunch is a kind of thing.
 A part-of-a-complete-lunch is always scenery.